actions-cool/issues-helper/README.en-US.md

 - `issue-assignee`: Multiplayer is not supported.
 If you do not enter or enter *, all will be searched.
 Entering `none` will query issues for which the specified person is not added
 - `inactive-day`: When entering, it will filter the issue update time earlier than the current time minus the number of inactive days.
 If not entered, all
 - `inactive-label`: The default is `inactive`, others can be customized.
 When the project does not contain the label, it will be created automatically
+- `exclude-labels`: When set to include `$exclude-empty`, no label issue can be excluded

 ⏫ [Back to list](#List)